TheoRamousse/MeteoFX/README.md

 English :

-The goal of this project is to create a graphical software to simulate temperatures detected by diferents types of sensors.
+The goal of this project is to create a graphical software to simulate temperatures detected by different types of sensors.
-These sensors will generate temperature according to diferents algorithms configurables by users.
+These sensors will generate temperature according to different algorithms configurables by users.
 The main page of the software is made of two parts : a master and a detail.
 On the right, there is the list of sensors and on the left, there is the detail of the selected sensor.

 The user will be able to :